IT-trials/IT-trials.github.io/_posts/2017-05-17-installing-powershell-5.1.markdown

 ## Problem:
 PowerShell 5.1 is [available](https://blogs.msdn.microsoft.com/powershell/2017/01/19/windows-management-framework-wmf-5-1-released/).
 To standardise the version of PowerShell on the network to the level of newer Server 2016 and Windows 10 machines I want install the Windows Management Framework 5.1 everywhere possible.
 However, it doesn't install so easily as Windows Management Framework 5 for Windows 7 machines.

+I tweaked the existing batch file I used to deploy wmf 5 from pdq and mdt

+    wusa.exe Win7AndW2K8R2-KB3191566-x64.msu /quiet /norestart

+It just causes a wusa process to hang and the installation essentially stall without failing.

+The following is not much better.

+    powershell.exe -ExecutionPolicy Bypass -Command ".\Install-WMF5.1.ps1

 ## Solution:
 Read the release notes...

 The solution is on [MSDN](https://msdn.microsoft.com/en-us/powershell/wmf/5.1/install-configure) You need to include the `-AcceptEula` switch and maybe `-AllowRestart` although not in my case.

+On my next attempt I tried the following.

+    powershell.exe -ExecutionPolicy Bypass -Command ".\Install-WMF5.1.ps1 -AcceptEula"

+However it fails with the following error

+This is because launching PowerShell from the batch file causes confusion in the script invocation path.
+Including the whole directory structure solves this problem.

+   powershell.exe -ExecutionPolicy Bypass -Command "c:\installer\Install-WMF5.1.ps1 -AcceptEula"
+   or
+   powershell.exe -ExecutionPolicy Bypass -Command "%~dp0\Install-WMF5.1.ps1 -AcceptEula"

+Having read through the Install-WMF5.1.ps1 file I also had with the following which is a bit simpler.

+    wusa.exe Win7AndW2K8R2-KB3191566-x64.msu /quiet /promptrestart

+## Conclusion
+This final option looses all the error checking and support for both 64 and 32 bit that the PowerShell option offers so my favorite option is this one:

+    powershell.exe -ExecutionPolicy Bypass -Command "%~dp0\Install-WMF5.1.ps1 -AcceptEula"

+Overall the deployment of WMF 5.1 seems to be an improvement on previous editions it's just a bit fiddly.
+This version seems to have done away with the need to [step up through previous versions](https://msdn.microsoft.com/en-us/powershell/wmf/5.0/requirements).
+The compatibility testing and platform control managed from the installer ps1 are nice features.

 ## Pitfalls:
 -  Take a look if Windows Management Framework 3 is installed first.
 I will quote the above MSDN article: